canonical/snapcraft/docs/upload-your-snap.md

 To publish snaps to the Ubuntu Store you will need to create an account on [myapps.developer.ubuntu.com](https://myapps.developer.ubuntu.com/).
-This is your developer portal where you can customize how your snaps are presented, review your uploads, and control publishing.
+This is your developer portal where you can customize how your snaps are presented, review your release, and control publishing.

 You'll need to choose a unique "developer namespace" as part of the account creation process.
 This name will be visible by users and associated with your